-Over the past year, we have invested considerable effort to improve survival rates for acclimatizing transgenic grape plants to soil.
+We developed a new procedure for improving the survival rate for acclimatizing transgenic grape plants to soil.
 Previously, survival rates of rooted plantlets transferred from culture to soil have been as low as 50%.
-In the past, we have allowed transgenic embryos to germinate on the primary root that develops from the somatic embryos.
-However, this often results in the production of weak roots as well as callus at the shoot-root interface and we believe this might be detrimental to survival of the plants during acclimatization to soil.
-Currently we are excising the shoot from the germinating embryo and re-initiating roots on the excised shoot.
-This has resulted in the development of a stronger root system with no associated callus tissue as well as a healthier plant, which acclimates better to soil.
-We have also significantly reduced the size of the rooted plantlet that we transfer to soil.
-Previously we transferred large (6 cm or larger) rooted shoots to soil but the leaves on these larger plants often turn necrotic even under conditions of high relative humidity.
+In the past, we have allowed transgenic embryos to germinate on the primary root that develops from the germinating somatic embryos.
+However, this often results in the production of weak roots as well as callus at the shoot-root interface and we believe this is detrimental to survival of the plants during acclimatization to soil.
+We found that are excising the shoot from the germinating embryo and re-initiating roots on the excised shoot results in a healthier rooted in vitro plant, which acclimates better to soil.
+We also significantly reduced the size of the rooted plantlet that we transfer to soil.
+Previously we transferred large (6 cm or larger) rooted shoots to soil, but the leaves on these larger plants often turn necrotic even under conditions of high relative humidity.
 Smaller plantlets exhibit less transpiration and acclimate quickly to soil conditions (Figure 5) with little to no leaf drop.
-We have also modified our protocol by transferring plants to soil just as the root are visible (1-2 mm) and before they have elongated which reduces root breakage during transplantation.
-To improve drainage, we have modified the soil mix to include one part supersoil to two parts vermiculite.
+We have also modified our protocol by transferring plants to soil just as the root are visible (1-2 mm) and before they have elongated which results in rapid acclimatization during transplantation, possibly due to less root damage upon transfer to soil.
+We also improved drainage by modifying the soil mix to include one part sunshine mix to two parts vermiculite.
 Using the modifications, survival rates of grape plants transferred from culture to soil is approximately 90%.
-For example, in our latest transfer of plants to soil 42 out of 46 (91%) in vitro plants survived acclimatization.

 Figure 5.
-Small, in vitro rooted grape plant with root initials-note shoot-tip has been removed to generate a backup clone (left), a flat of transgenic grape plant acclimated to soil.
+Transgenic grape plant from somatic embryos germinated on its own roots verse transgenic shoot re-rooted as an in vitro cutting.
+Note callus at the shoot/root interface (left).
+In vitro rooted grape plant with root initials-note shoot-tip has been removed to generate a backup clone (middle), transgenic grape plant acclimated to soil (right).